Arcabidi/2.5D-Beat-Em-Up-Template-Documentation/docs/scripting/systems/animation.md

     }
 ```

-`BoolSetByAbility.cs` define a bool parameter to be set if the SetAnimationBool event is fired by a specific [IRaiseSetAnimationBool](../utilities.md#iraisesetanimationbool) interface implementation.
+`BoolSetByAbility.cs` define a bool parameter to be set if the SetAnimationBool event is fired by an [IRaiseSetAnimationBool](../utilities.md#iraisesetanimationbool) interface implementation.
 It also listens for when new abilities are added via a unit's [AbilityResponder](ability.md#abilityresponders).

 #### BoolSetByIDamageableDamaged